 Air Tanzania, British Airways, Gulf Air, KLM, Lufthansa and Swissair all fly to Tanzania from Europe, while African airlines servicing Tanzania include EgyptAir, Ethiopian Airlines, Kenya Airways and South African Airways.

-Many tourists land at Nairobi (Kenya) and then fly on to Arusha with any of several regional operators.
-Several safe and affordable shuttle bus services connect the two cities via Namanga border post, departing at around 08.00 and 14.00 daily and taking four hours in either direction.
+Many tourists land at Nairobi (Kenya) and then fly on to Arusha with several regional operators.
+Several safe and affordable shuttle bus services connect the two cities via the Namanga border post, departing at around 08.00 and 14.00 daily and taking four hours in either direction.

 Carry at least one change of shirt and underwear for every day you will be on safari, as it can be tedious to organise laundry en route.
 Dusty conditions practically enforce a daily change of clothes, so it can be a good idea to set aside one or two shirts for evening use only.

 Shorts and a tee-shirt are perfectly adequate daytime wear on safari, but long trousers and warmer clothing might be required at night, to protect against cold and against mosquitoes.
 Socks and underwear should be made from natural fabrics.
 Anybody who intends to climb Kilimanjaro should seek specialist advice about clothing from their operator.

 The predominantly Islamic inhabitants of the coast and offshore islands are used to tourists and are reasonably tolerant of Western dress codes.
 Nevertheless, it is still advisable to err on the side of modesty, especially in urban settings and inhabited areas.